Della M. Hann, Ph.D.

 Dr. Hann came to NIH in 1991 to become Chief of the Interpersonal and Family Processes Program within the NIMH Behavioral, Cognitive, and Social Sciences Research Branch.
 During her NIH tenure, she has served as senior policy advisor to the NIH Deputy Director for Extramural Research and as the Associate Director for Research Training and Scientific Collaborations with the NIMH Division of Mental Disorders, Behavioral Research, and AIDS.

 Dr. Hann received her Ph.D. from the University of Tennessee in 1986 in experimental psychology, with an emphasis on issues of early child development.
-Before coming to NIH, she held a postdoctoral fellowship from the MacArthur Foundation in the Department of Psychiatry at Louisiana State University Medical Center in New Orleans, where she participated in research related to early socio-emotional development in infants of adolescent mothers.
+Before coming to NIH, she held a postdoctoral fellowship from the MacArthur Foundation in the Department of Psychiatry at Louisiana State University Medical Center in New Orleans, where she conducted research related to early socio-emotional development in infants of adolescent mothers.